ircv3/ircv3-specifications/extensions/resume.md

 If the client's able to successfully resume their connection, the server sends them a `RESUMED` message before sending the usual registration burst (and their nickname is set to `<oldnick>`).
 Otherwise, the server sends the `ERR_CANNOT_RESUME` numeric.

+If successful, the `RESUMED` message is sent to the connecting user just after connection registration (including ident lookups and similar) completes.
+When this message is sent out, the connecting client's nickname is updated to be the old client's nick.
+From this point forward, the combination of old nickname and new connecting client's username+hostname is used to identify the client from that point forward.

 #### `RESUMED` Message

 This message is sent when a client successfully resumes a connection.
-For clients that have not completed connection registration, this indicates that their `RESUME` attempt was successful.
+For clients that have not received numerics indicating that their connection registration is completed, this numeric means that their `RESUME` attempt was successful.
 For registered clients, this indicates that the given client disconnected and reconnected to the server.

 This message has the following format: